AADHIX/PRODIGY_AD_02/README.md

 ---

 ##🏗️ How It Works
-On startup, the app initializes a local SQLite database.
+On startup, the app initializes a local database.

 Tasks are fetched and displayed in the list.